franciscolopezv/architecture_modernization/website/docs/ABOUT.md

 - Missing contracts (OpenAPI, AsyncAPI) leading to breaking changes and integration failures
 - Lack of observability making it difficult to understand system behavior and debug issues across service boundaries

-**What this optimizes for:**
+**What this playbook optimizes for:**
-- **Flow** - Teams can deliver features independently without waiting on other teams or coordinating deployments
+- **Flow** — teams can deliver independently without excessive coordination or release coupling
-- **Ownership** - Clear boundaries and accountability, one team per domain with end-to-end responsibility
+- **Ownership** — clear boundaries and accountability (one team per domain, end-to-end responsibility)
-- **Contracts** - Explicit, versioned interfaces (OpenAPI, AsyncAPI) that prevent breaking changes and enable safe evolution
+- **Contracts** — explicit, versioned interfaces (OpenAPI, AsyncAPI) that enable safe evolution
-- **Operability** - Built-in observability (logs, metrics, traces), SLOs, and runbooks that make systems understandable and debuggable
+- **Operability** — built-in observability (logs, metrics, traces), SLOs, and runbooks that make systems understandable and debuggable

-**What this helps teams avoid:**
+**Common failure modes this helps avoid:**
-- Building a distributed monolith where services exist but can't deploy independently
+- “Microservices” that cannot deploy independently (distributed monolith)
-- Conway's Law failures where unclear team boundaries create unclear service boundaries
+- Service boundaries that don’t match team boundaries (Conway’s Law in practice)
-- Data coupling through shared databases that prevents independent evolution
+- Data coupling through shared databases
-- Integration failures from missing or poorly defined contracts
+- Breaking changes caused by implicit or undocumented contracts
-- Operational blindness from inadequate observability
+- Operational blindness due to inconsistent telemetry and lack of SLOs

-This playbook documents patterns that have worked in practice to address these challenges.
-It's not theoretical - it's based on real implementations, real failures, and real successes.

 ---

+## Why This Matters Even More With AI

+With generative AI and LLMs, producing code is becoming faster and more accessible.
+AI can be a strong implementation accelerator, but the team still owns the architectural decisions and trade-offs.

+The critical skills are:

+- **Where boundaries should be** (domains, services, modules)
+- **How components should communicate** (sync vs async, APIs vs events, contracts)
+- **What trade-offs to make** (consistency vs availability, complexity vs simplicity)
+- **How to ensure operability** (observability, resilience, security)

+This playbook is a reference for those decisions.
+Without clear principles and patterns, AI can generate code quickly—but it may be the wrong code, in the wrong place, using the wrong patterns.

+---

-## ⚠️ Important Disclaimer
+## Important Disclaimer

-**This is not a silver bullet.** This playbook does not pretend to solve all architectural challenges, but rather serves as a reference from past experience to guide your own journey.
+**This is not a silver bullet.** This playbook does not pretend to solve all architectural challenges.
+It is a reference to guide your journey.

 ### What This Is

-- A distillation of several years of experience working on architecture modernization across multiple projects
+- A distillation of experience working on architecture modernization across multiple projects
 - Patterns and principles that have worked in practice, not just theory
-- A living document that continues to evolve based on real-world learnings
+- A living document that evolves based on real-world learnings
-- A personal knowledge base to document what I've learned and avoid repeating mistakes
 - A coaching and advisory tool I use when working with teams

 ### What This Is Not